Do I Have to Refrigerate my Fresh Eggs?

 It's all about the Bloom

-The bloom is the key to why some eggs don't need to be refrigerated.
-Eggs are laid with a near invisible coating called the "bloom" or "cuticle" on the shell.
+The bloom is the key as to why some eggs don't need to be refrigerated.
+All eggs are laid with a near invisible coating called the "bloom" or "cuticle" on the shell.

 So as long as you don't wash your eggs until just before cooking them, there's no need to refrigerate them.